alyssahondrade/we-the-new-york-city-squirrels/project_requirements.md

     - JavaScript
     - At least one database (SQL, MongoDB, SQLite)

-2. Track: Dashboard page with multiple charts that update from the same data.
+2. Chosen track: Dashboard page with multiple charts that update from the same data.

 3. JS Library: <?>